Elering/estfeed-datahub-docs/eng/14-joint-invoice.md

 Joint invoices can also be searched and downloaded via the user interface.

+Joint invoice files are stored in Estfeed Datahub for 1 year.
+It is not possible to download older files.

 #### Attribute specific rules

 It is possible to search for joint invoices based on various characteristics: